During the COVID-19 pandemic, Johnson & Bell will endeavor to pass along information of interest and, hopefully, benefit to our clients and friends.

 Please download the Fourth Amended Order, effective May 29, from the Honorable Rebecca Pallmeyer.

 Please download the Fourth Amended Order, effective June 15.

 Southern District of Illinois:

 The United States District Court for the Southern District of Illinois has issued First Amended Administrative Order No. 266 regarding court operations and the use of video and teleconferencing during the COVID-19 emergency.
 Original Administrative Order 266 has been vacated.
 This Amended Administrative Order is available on its website at: https://www.ilsd.uscourts.gov/Forms/AdminOrder266FirstAmended.pdf

 Seventh Circuit, US Court of Appeals:

-All cases scheduled for oral argument through June 30, 2020, will be argued by counsel either telephonically or by Zoom Video Communications.
-The Clerk's Office will contact counsel with remote argument instructions for their specific case.
-The courtroom will be closed to the public.
-The Court, on a temporary basis, will live stream the audio from oral arguments to YouTube.
-Arguments will also be recorded and posted on the courts website.
-If all parties agree among themselves to waive oral argument, they may jointly file a motion with the court seeking permission to do so.
+Pursuant to this order, all cases scheduled for oral argument through December 31, 2020, will be argued by counsel either telephonically or by video communications.
+The clerk's office will contact counsel with remote argument instructions for their specific case.
+The courtroom will remain closed to the public.
+Arguments will be livestreamed to YouTube and recordings will be posted on the court's web page.

 All other state and federal courts and their respective responses to the COVID-19 pandemic, can be found here.